GRAPH INTELLIGENCE

 Investigation Without Relationship Context

 Analysts review individual alerts with no access to entity relationships or network structure.
-Each case requires manual research to surface connections that a graph layer would surface automatically.
+Each case requires manual research to surface connections that connected signal intelligence can help bring into view.

 Coordinated Activity Appears Low-Risk in Isolation

 Each individual transaction or account within a fraud network may score low risk on its own.
-Only when viewed as a connected structure does the coordinated scheme become visible — and only graph traversal can surface it.
+Only when viewed as a connected structure does the coordinated scheme become visible - which is why connecting signals across entities and time is essential.

 How Verafye Solves It